ki4jgt/Book-of-the-Damned/README.md

 With humble heart,
 And loving eyes,
 Justice returns,
-And Truth does rise.
+And Truth will rise.
 ```

 # Koans

 ## What of What

 If all points are the same point, how do seperate points exist?
 When you add something to something, or subtract something from something else, what exactly are you adding or taking away?

+Clearly, you exist.
+And, so do I. What allows us to be both infinite and finite?

 ---

 Every part is the embodiment of its whole.
 Every whole is the embodiment of its parts.
-If we use lines to represent connections, every point in the multiverse has a direct line to every other point, creating a connected central point in the middle of it all.
+If we use lines to represent connections, every point in the multiverse has a direct line to every other point.

-When we begin inducting and deducting, we create multiple representations of the same central point.
-Each with a connection to all others, and now, themselves.
+When we begin inducting and deducting, we create multiple representations of the same infinite point.
+Each, the full representation of all others, and of their unique selves.

+When you realize the mechanism behind this, and how to manipulate it, you discover Truth.

+# 100 People, One Person

+Tell a crowd of 100 people that the entire world is out to get them, and they'll agree with you.

+Tell the same crowd that they're going to get their hearts broken for wearing them on their sleeves, and they'll agree with you.

 ---